Best mid-layer tops for equestrians 2018 | Horse & Hound

 Score 9/10

-Equestrian Stockholm fleece jacket
+Equestrian Stockholm Next Generation jacket

 RRP: £102.00